flisanp/ms3-baby-food-recipes/README.md

 `def is_logged_in` - Function that returns None if the user isn't logged in otherwise returns the username, by mentor Reuben Ferrante

-Help with functions for error handling and to make them more efficiently, by mentor Reuben Ferrante

 The lessons from The mini project by Tim Nelson

 ### Content

 Recipes that I've added comes from these websites (a few moderations were made on some recipes):

 [Banana Pancakes](https://babyfoode.com/blog/banana-pancakes-for-baby/)
 [Oatmeal Porridge](https://www.eatingbirdfood.com/oatmeal-for-babies/)